 - 1 Bag Frozen Crinkle Cut French Fries

-- 1 Can Old Bay Seasoning that you can buy here
+- Old Bay Seasoning that you can buy here.

 1. Bake or Air Fry or use the preferred method of frying the frozen french fries in oil in a pan or in a Deep Fryer according to package directions until golden and crispy.
-When baking or air frying we like to spray a little oil on the fries before cooking.
+When baking or air frying you can spray a little oil on the fries before cooking to make them crispier.

-As soon as the fries are done cooking, place them in a large bowl and sprinkle and toss with Old Bay seasoning.
-Add much or as little seasoning as you like, taste test to find your crab fries seasoning preference.
+2. As soon as the fries are done cooking, place them in a large bowl and sprinkle and toss with Old Bay seasoning.
+Add as much or as little seasoning as you like, taste test to find your crab fries seasoning preference.

 3 Serve while hot with a cheesy dipping sauce and Enjoy!

 The History of Crab Fries:

-The story begins in the late 1970s a young Pete Ciarrocchi worked at his parent’s bar in Philadelphia, Chickies and Petes.
+The story begins in the late 1970s where a young Pete Ciarrocchi worked at his parent’s bar in Philadelphia, Chickie’s and Petes.
 Pete was looking for something to do with the Old Bay-style spices left over from the summer crab haul.
-He dreamed up the idea to use them on fries.
-In 1979 this Philly favorite snackfood was born.
+He dreamed up the idea to use them on fries and this Philly favorite snack food was born.

-Eventually, Ciarrocchi’s “crab fries” made their way from the Northeast bar to South Philly and the sports stadiums located there— and from there, to sports arenas around the nation.
+Eventually, Ciarrocchi’s “crab fries” made their way from the Northeast Philadelphia bar to South Philly and the sports stadiums located there— and from there, to sports arenas around the nation.

 They’ve also landed Pete in court several times over the years.